Remote Development is finally here! The icon has changed again! Visual Studio Code 1.35 released!

 The stable version and the insider's build of VSCode were the same, with only the color being different, but now that you mention it, there are subtle differences between VSCode and the insider's build other than the color

-I think it's a good design that's friendly to people with color vision deficiencies.
+I think it's a good design, and it's also user-friendly for people with color vision deficiencies.

 summary